 Identifying Bullying and Harassment

-One of the ways in which colleges prepare students for helping LGBT students is with programs designed to teach how to identify the signs of bullying and harassment.
+One of the ways in which colleges prepare students for helping LGBTQ students is with programs designed to teach how to identify the signs of bullying and harassment.
 Students of all ages tend to pick on those who are a little different, but the victims of harassment are often too afraid to speak out about what they experience.
-School counselors look for signs of bullying that may include changes in behavior or appearance.
+School counselors must look for signs of bullying that may include changes in behavior or appearance.
 Those working in schools today must also know how to get students to open up to them and talk about the problems they have in school.

 Education on Alliances and Organizations